-The Graduate Record Examination GRE® revised General Test is the most widely accepted graduate admissions test worldwide.
+The Graduate Record Examination GRE® General Test is the most widely accepted graduate admissions test worldwide.
 The test measures students on verbal, quantitative and analytical writing skills.
 Data shows that scores on the GRE General Test accurately predicts graduate school students' grades and performance.

 |Verbal Reasoning||130 – 170, in 1 point increments|

 |Quantitative Reasoning||130 – 170, in 1 point increments|

 |Analytical Writing||0 – 6, in half point increments|

 The GRE score is valid for 5 years; however most of the universities insist on a GRE score not more than 2-3 years old.For the FAQs on GRE® General Test, click here